SRI-CSL/PLambda/README.rst

 Install
 -------

-There is a pip package, but that will move along much slower than developing from the repository.
+There is a pip package, but that will move along at a lazier pace than developing directly from the repository.

 |
 | ``pip install plambda``